Coaster Brake Challenge

 Newer hubs:

-Shimano, they are ok, best around for a new hub and easily found.
+They are ok, best around for a new hub and easily found.
 They spin really good and stop decent.
-For easy of accessibility and function, the Shimano hub is a solid choice.
+For ease of accessibility and function, the Shimano hub is a solid choice.
+These hubs have a low brake modulation factor, they are grabby so you'll need to get acquainted with them before you roll out.
+Overall for accessibility and durability I'd recommend these over others.

 Old Hubs:

-Bendix Knurled hub: The brake arm will have "1970" or "1976" stamped on the torsion arm.
-Found on adult bikes, 4 brake pads, very stout and common in 36 hole.
-Your best bet, the 1970 Bendix
+The brake arm will have "70" or "76" stamped on the torsion arm.
+Found on adult bikes, 4 brake pads in some 2 in others, very stout and common in 36 hole.
+Less expensive than red bands.
+Parts still around, you can get a 36 hole shell and pick up 28 hole ones on the cheap for parts.
+They come loose very easy.

 Perry, commet sachs etc. decent, not really tested one of these to the fullest.

-Morrow: reputedly the best, never even seen one, hard to find and costly.
+Morrow: reputedly the best, hard to find and costly.
+Very heavy most I've seen are skiptooth, some are not.

-Note: the cogs on some of theses are not the same as contemporary cogs, you may have to do some modification to make them fit.
-The biggest cog I've found for an older hub is 20 teeth, newer ones I've seen up to 22.
+Note: The cogs on some of theses are not the same as contemporary cogs, you may have to do some modification to make them fit.
+The biggest cog I've found for an older hub is 22 teeth but very rare, newer ones I've seen up to 22 you can get all day long.
 Shimano cogs don't fit Bendix hubs and many of the older hubs have a different mounting set up than a snap-ring.
-These older hubs are on a general level better than new hubs.
+These older hubs are on a general level better than new hubs but sourcing parts for them can be difficult and costly.
 I recommend finding one of a little used girls bike as they tend to not be ridden hard or at all.
 You'll need to clean and repack the hub as the grease will act more like glue than lube once they have set for a time.
 I use boat trailer bearing grease, it's cheap and works great.

 For more info on coaster brakes: